amiabix/ZK-Market-Data-Processor/README.md

 # ZisK: Public and Private Input Handling

-**TL;DR:** This project shows how to handle **public and private inputs** in ZisK.
-In this setup we use build.rs to work with both public and private values in a simple binary format, which the main program then reads and works with.
+**TL;DR:** This project shows an example on how to handle **public and private inputs** in ZisK.
+In this setup we use build.rs to work with both public and private values in a simple binary format, which the main program then reads and works with using the ZisK API.

 ---